S-Abdelnabi/OoC-multi-modal-fc/index.md

 - If you want to access our already-crawled evidence dataset, please requrest access via this [form](https://forms.gle/HZeUK1EEveGF9yEV9).
 Please note that we are still in the process of preparing the dataset for sharing.

 ### Questions
-For any question, please write to: sahar.abdelnabi@cispa.de
+For any questions, please contact: sahar.abdelnabi@cispa.de